2nd International UBI Challenge 2013

 |Home||Call for proposals||Infrastructure||Resources||Schedule||Jury||Contact & FAQ||"In the wild" survey|

-The 2nd International UBI Challenge 2013 invites the global R&D community to design, implement, deploy end evaluate novel applications and services in real-world setting at downtown Oulu, Finland.
+The 2nd International UBI Challenge 2013 invited the global R&D community to design, implement, deploy end evaluate novel applications and services in real-world setting at downtown Oulu, Finland.

-The goal of the UBI Challenge is to:
+The goal of the UBI Challenge was to: